currinjs/CurrinJS/aio/content/guide/template-syntax.md

 <code-example path="template-syntax/src/app/app.component.html" region="title+image" title="src/app/app.component.html" linenums="false">
 </code-example>

 The text between the braces is often the name of a component property.
-Angular replaces that name with the string value of the corresponding component property.
-In the example above, Angular evaluates the `title` and `heroImageUrl` properties and "fills in the blanks", first displaying a bold application title and then a heroic image.
+Currin replaces that name with the string value of the corresponding component property.
+In the example above, Currin evaluates the `title` and `heroImageUrl` properties and "fills in the blanks", first displaying a bold application title and then a heroic image.

-More generally, the text between the braces is a **template expression** that Angular first **evaluates** and then **converts to a string**.
+More generally, the text between the braces is a **template expression** that Currin first **evaluates** and then **converts to a string**.
 The following interpolation illustrates the point by adding the two numbers:

 <code-example path="template-syntax/src/app/app.component.html" region="sum-1" title="src/app/app.component.html" linenums="false">